opencast/opencast/docs/guides/developer/docs/api/security-api.md

 ### Secure access by source IP

-The signing facility of the security API provides the ability to sign URLs including the IP address of the device that is allowed to access the stream.
+The signing facility of the security API provides the ability to sign URLs and restrict that URL to a given IP address.

 Even though this greatly increases security in sense that signed URLs can only be accessed from that device, it is important to note that in many network setups, source IP addresses of network packets will undergo network address translation (NAT) with NAT replacing the original source address from private networks with a single public address, thereby diminishing the security impact of adding the source IP address immensely.